josemiserra/amst_dist/README.md

     git clone https://github.com/jhennies/amst.git

 The AMST package will now reside in /home/user/src/amst.
 For convenience the following instructions assume this location.
-In case you cloned the git elsewhere adapt the respective instructions accordingly.
+In case you cloned the git elsewhere adapt the respective folder paths accordingly.

 ## Installing Miniconda or Anaconda